 Fill Gaps Caused by 1 to 3 Missing Teeth

-A dental bridge is a great way to restore your smile and keep your mouth healthy by filling in gaps with a natural-looking false tooth supported by your own teeth, dental implants, or both.
-Sometimes called a “fixed partial denture,” a bridge is permanently bonded in place, so there’s no need to take it out for cleaning or sleeping.
-Filling these gaps isn’t just about appearance—it’s essential for long-term oral health.
-Missing teeth can make it tough to chew or speak clearly, and those empty spaces allow nearby teeth to shift, which can affect your bite and overall comfort.
+A dental bridge is a reliable way to restore your smile by filling gaps with a natural-looking false tooth supported by your own teeth, dental implants, or both.
+Sometimes called a “fixed partial denture,” a bridge is permanently bonded, meaning you don’t need to remove it for cleaning or sleeping.

 Long-Lasting Benefits of Dental Bridges